Laravel Directory structure for beginners

 });

-➡️ Start here to create routes like /about
+➡️ Start here to create routes like /about, /contact, etc.

 This folder contains your Blade templates – basically the HTML pages of your app.